-CLITERAL
+OLIVERAL

-SCHOOL SOCIAL SCIENCES
+\$CHOOL SOCIAL SCIENCES

-ACADEMIC UNIT PSYCHOLOGY
+ACADEMIC UNIT PSYCHOLOGY PSYCHOLOGY

 LEVEL OF STUDIES BACHELOR

-COURSE CODE PSYE002 SEMESTER WINTER WINTER
+COURSE CODE PSYE002 PSYE002 SEMESTER WINTER

 COURSE TITLE DEVELOPMENTAL COGNITIVE NEUROPSYCHOLOGY OLOGY

-if credits are awarded for separate components of the course, e.g. ectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits nts of the course, e.g. e awarded for the whole WEEKLY TEACHING CREDIT: CREDITS
+if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours are s of the course, e.g. awarded for the whole CREDITS

-GROUP ORAL PRESENTATIONS SNC 1 10 POINTS
+GROU GROUP ORAL PRESENTATIONS 1 5

-dd rows if necessary.
+Add rows if necessary.
 The organisation of teaching and the teaching

 methods used are described in detail at (d).

 COURSE TYPE

 general background,

 special background, specialised general

 knowledge, skills development

-PREREQUISITE COURSES:
+PREREQUISITE COURSES: :

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: GREEK

 IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

 COURSE WEBSITE (URL)